 Making peace with yourself—who you are right now and who you were in the past—means defusing your internal fight about what’s true.
 Accept and honor yourself in the here and now, while still moving toward becoming the person you want to be.

-Have you ever seen an 80-year old who is still so full of life and wondered, what’s his secret?
-What makes one person live productively into his later years, while another disengages and withdraws?
-Gary Frost, Ph.D., an expert on aging, shares his insights into what makes people grow old with happiness and vitality.
+Have you ever seen an 80-year old who is still so full of life and wondered, what’s the secret?
+What makes one person live productively into his or her later years, while another disengages and withdraws?
+Gary Frost, Ph.D., an expert on aging, shares his insights into what makes people grow old with happiness, health and vitality.